joseph-data/eubd2025_results/README.md

-# eubdh2025_results
-The code of the participating teams
+# The code of the teams participating in the 2025 EU Big Data Hackathon